vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 Among the major constructions of this period, however, is the Gandheśvara Temple on the bank of the Mahānadī.
 According to Hiralal this temple was,

 Repaired by the Bhonsalas who took all kinds of old material from the ruins of other temples and used it in making the mahāman. ḍapa.
 We therefore find here a number of inscriptions, some of which do not really belong to this temple. [. . . ] Altogether there are six inscriptions, of which perhaps 2 or 3 only may be said to belong to Gandheśvara Temple.
 The one which specifically mentions the name Gandharveśvara is built into the plinth (on the right side as you enter).
-It records the arrangement made for the offerings of flowers for the p¯ujā of Gandh[arv]eśvara by one Jejuraka, a subject of prince Siva Gupta in whose kingdom pious people ´ lived.
+It records the arrangement made for the offerings of flowers for the pūjā of Gandh[arv]eśvara by one Jejuraka, a subject of prince Siva Gupta in whose kingdom pious people ´ lived.
 74

 The prospering capital of Kosala under the reign of Mahāśivagupta was visited by the Chinese pilgrim Xuanzang, who gave the following description,

 The capital is about 40 li round; the soil is rich and fertile, and yields abundant crops. [. . . ] The population is very dense.
 The men are tall and black com plexioned.
 The disposition of the people is hard and violent; they are brave and impetuous.
 There are both heretics and believers here.
 They are earnest in study and of a high intelligence.
 The king is of the Kshattriya race; he greatly honours the law of Buddha, and his virtue and love are far renowned.
 There are about one hundred saṅghˆarˆamas, and somewhat less than 10,000 priests: they all alike study the teaching of the Great Vehicle.
 There are about seventy Deva temples, frequented by heretics of different persuasions.
-Not far to the south of the city is an old saṅghˆarˆama, by the side of which is a st¯upa that was built by Aśˆokarˆaja.
+Not far to the south of the city is an old saṅghˆarˆama, by the side of which is a stūpa that was built by Aśˆokarˆaja.
 (Beal 1884 II, 209 f.)

 Mahāśivagupta’s reign marks the acme of the early history of South Kosala.
 No inscriptions of his successors have come to light and we may conveniently end our survey at this point.
 It is meant to provide some sort of dynastic and chronological framework, in which the cultural history of South Kosala has